Accommodation Breakdown: Extended Time

 For example, if your child has "testing to completion" as an accommodation, it should be applied to every form of testing, whether it is a quiz, an end-of-unit test, a one-question check-in evaluation at the beginning of each day, or any other area in which he's being assessed, whether the assessment is graded or ungraded.

 As I wrote in "Accommodation Break Down: Testing to Completion", I once ran into a teacher who didn't consider quizzes to be tests.
 The year started with her failing to provide testing to completion period.
 After she was advised that she needed to implement this accommodation, she failed to implement it for quizzes.
-By the fourth quarter she caught on, but all of this could have been addressed on day one.
+By the fourth quarter she caught on, but by that time the student had given up, his relationship with the teacher eroded, and the parent had to file multiple state complaints because the teacher failed to implement the accommodation over and over.
+All of this could have been avoided.

 For this reason, you need to be specific about every single activity to which the extended time applies.